 HIS 101, 102 The United States I, II

 HIS 201, 202 Western Civilization

-Geredits

 HIS 280 Historiography and the Historical Method

 One U.S. history course (300 level or above)

 One non-U.S. history course (300 level or above)

 HIS 480 Senior Seminar

-Otal

-Cotal

-HIS 480 be used to satisfy Core requirements
+Total

+These courses are the required common core in the sothermore war

+These courses are the required common core in the sophomore year.